 There are broadly three different ways to harvest data from the social web: APIs, personal archives and scraping.

 The kind of data that official channels like API data streams provide is very limited.
-Despite harboring warehouses of data on consumers’ behavior, social media companies only provide a sliver of it through their APIs (for Facebook, researchers were once able to get data for public pages and groups but are no longer able to mine that kind of data after the company implemented restrictions on the availability of this data in response to the Cambridge Analytica.
-For Twitter, this access is often restricted to a set number of tweets from a user’s timeline or to a set time frame for search).
+Despite harbouring warehouses of data on consumers’ behaviour, social media companies only provide a sliver of it through their APIs.
+For Facebook, researchers were once able to get data for public pages and groups but are no longer able to mine that kind of data after the company implemented restrictions on the availability of this data in response to the Cambridge Analytica scandal.
+For Twitter, this access is often restricted to a set number of tweets from a user’s timeline or to a set time frame for search.

 For instance, users can only see what ads they’ve clicked on going three months back, making it really hard for them to see whether they may or may not have clicked on a Russia-sponsored post.

 Last but not least, extracting social media data from the platforms through scraping is often against the terms of service.
 Scraping a social media platform can get users booted from a service and potentially even result in a lawsuit (Facebook, Inc. v.
 Power Ventures, Inc., 2016).

 For social media platforms, suing scrapers may make financial sense.
 A lot of the information that social media platforms gather about their users is for sale—not directly, but companies and advertisers can profit from it through ads and marketing.
 Competitors could scrape information from Facebook to build a comparable platform, for instance.
 But lawsuits may inadvertently deter not just economically motivated data scrapers but also academics and journalists who want to gather information from social media platforms for research purposes.

-This means that journalists may need to be more creative in how they report and tell these stories journalists may want to buy bots to better understand how they act online, or reporters may want to purchase Facebook ads to get a better understanding of how Facebook works9.
+This means that journalists may need to be more creative in how they report and tell these stories.
+Journalists may want to buy bots to better understand how they act online, or reporters may want to purchase Facebook ads to get a better understanding of how Facebook works (Angwin et al., 2017).

 Whatever the means, operating within and outside of the confines set by social media companies will be a major challenge for journalists as they are navigating this ever-changing cyber environment.